 -“Facelift” is a generalized term indicating a procedure designed to improve the appearance and tighten the tissues of the face and neck.
 There are many procedures and procedure names that fit into this category.
 Some are trademarked names, and some may be common terms such as minilift and S-lift.

-At MetropolitanMD, the term “minilift” is also referred to as a Timeless Lift.
-This is a minimally invasive procedure to improve the appearance of the lower face and neck.
+At MetropolitanMD, the term “minilift” is a minimally invasive procedure to improve the appearance of the lower face and neck.
 It is generally performed under local anesthesia and takes about one and a half to two hours to complete.

 An S-lift is a similar procedure, but it is geared towards patients who are interested in and who would benefit from additional tightening of the face and neck (i.e. larger “turkey neck”).
 This surgery is commonly done under twilight anesthesia and takes between two and three hours to complete.